shellywanamaker/shellywanamaker.github.io/_posts/2018-05-23-RNA-iso-master-data.md

 ---
 layout: post
-title: May 23, 2018, RNA isolations for warm day 12 and master data file organization
+title: RNA isolations for warm day 12 and master data file organization
 date: '2018-05-23'
 category: bairdi
 tags: RNAisolation, DataOrg
 ---
+Isolate RNA from warm crabs day 9 and 12 (crabs didn't make it to day 26).
+Work more on creating a master file of all data associated with the crab project.

 ## RNA isolation